Play a Tone

 Create Project from template

-For this exercise also, we will be using the microbit-bsp crate with Embassy support.
+For this project, we will be using microbit-bsp

 Initialization